proseplay/proseplay.net/README.md

-# ProsePlay
+# proseplay.net

-A tool for exploring alternate word choices, worlds, and possibilities.
+The website for ProsePlay, a tool for exploring alternate word choices, worlds, and possibilities.

 *under construction*

-*todo: separate package from website and publish on npm*

 ```
 npm install